CADWRDeltaModeling/BayDeltaSCHISM/docs/html/_sources/getmodel.rst.txt

 Bathymetry
 ----------
 The Bay-Delta Package already contains our latest bathymetry in geo-tiff form, processed as we use them to populate our mesh.
 Our bathymetry collection is available at the
 `CNRA open portal bathymetry page  <https://data.cnra.ca.gov/dataset/san-francisco-bay-and-sacramento-san-joaquin-delta-dem-for-modeling-version-4-2>`_.
-Note however, that what goes in the model is the processed bathymetry.
+Note however, that what goes in the model is the `processed bathymetry <https://data.cnra.ca.gov/dataset/bay-delta-schism-processed-bathymetry>`_.

 .. _complete-sample: